Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 On Wednesday morning, before flying from Seattle to Cincinnati, I took a walk at Richmond Beach, where the Puget Sound tide clatters over a rocky shore, just a few minutes’ drive from my house.

 The edge of the water, the edge of a mystery.
 It’s not a limitation or a barrier.
 I can walk into the water; I often see people swim.
 (One guy wades into the shallows, and then swims into the deep, with an inflatable great white shark tethered to him so it looks like he’s swimming for his life.)
 The water gives things up to the shore: driftwood, kelp, crab shells.
 Plastic bottles with labels that boast of how pure and wholesome their contents are.
+The shoreline and the tide blur, so that there is no clear dileneation between them.

 The poet Cecil Day-Lewis (yes, the father of Daniel) writes,